MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 ### Copilot and AI Summarization enablement states

 Copilot and AI Summarization can be turned on or off.
 AI Summarization supports a third enablement state–-enabled with an option for users to opt out.
+Learn more about [AI Summarization](/viva/engage/engage-ai-summarization) and how it works in Viva Engage.

 | Engage feature | State | Description |
 |:-------------|:------------------:|:----------------------|